-When the concat method is called with zero or more arguments string1, string2, etc., it returns a String consisting of the characters of this object (converted to a String) followed by the characters of each of string1, string2, etc. (where each argument is converted to a String).
+NOTE When the concat method is called with zero or more arguments, it returns a String consisting of the string elements of this object (converted to a String) followed by the string elements of each of the arguments converted to a String.
 The result is a String value, not a String object.

 The following steps are taken:

+Assert: args is a well-formed rest parameter object.